flaturtha/CharlieChan/_murderwiki/complete-history-of-the-mystery.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## Pulps, Hardboiled PIs &amp; Noir – the Gritty, Realism of America: 1920 to WWII
+### Pulps, Hardboiled PIs &amp; Noir – the Gritty, Realism of America: 1920 to WWII
+{: .chaptertitle }

 While the British authors were creating gentile murders, the American authors of the 1920s began to write in a more “realistic” style.
 When Black Mask magazine was launched in April 1920<sup>[14]</sup> by literary journalist H. L. Mencken and drama critic George Jean Nathan, it launched a new style of mystery short story and took off where the yellowbacks and dime magazines of the nineteenth century left off.
 Although best known for its mystery short stories, "Black Mask" was presented “the best stories available of adventure, the best mystery and detective stories, the best romances, the best love stories, and the best stories of the occult.”